IamCOD3X/Phishing-Templates/README.md

 ## 🤝 Contribution
 This project does not support contributions that promote illegal or unethical use.
 Contributions aimed at improving educational and defensive capabilities are welcome.

+## ✨ Based on
+This project is based on code done by Mr.Ismail Saad & IKTEACH

 ## 📝 License
 This project is licensed under the [MIT License](LICENSE).
 Use responsibly.